Mad (TV series): Home media

 The DVD Mad – Season 1, Part 1 was released on September 20, 2011, with a matted 1.33:1 picture and an English stereo track.
 The extras on the DVD are trailers for Young Justice, the 2011 ThunderCats, and The Looney Tunes Show.
 The rest of the first season was released on January 17, 2012.

-All four seasons of the series are available on the online streaming service Amazon Prime.
+All four seasons of the series are available on the online streaming services Amazon Prime and YouTube.